 - 1. Pachymetry may be medically necessary for diagnostic testing, and evaluation based upon the pertinent signs, symptoms, or medical history of a condition for which the examining physician needs further information. - 2.
 Pachymetry may be medically necessary when the information garnered from an eye exam is insufficient to assess the patient's disease. - 3.
 Pachymetry may be medically necessary for the following: - a.
 Assessment of corneal thickness after ocular trauma, - b.
-Assisting in selection of the appropriate cataract surgical technique for patients with prior intraocular surgery or established corneal disease. - c.
+Assist in selecting the appropriate cataract surgical technique for patients with prior intraocular surgery or established corneal disease. - c.
 Diagnosis and treatment of disorders of corneal thickness, - d.
 Diagnosis and treatment of disorders of endothelial cell function, - e.
 Diagnosis and treatment of dystrophies of the cornea, - f.
 Evaluation and monitoring of corneal transplant rejection. - g.
 Baseline documentation of a new patient with a glaucoma diagnosis or a patient with signs and symptoms of glaucoma.
-For glaucoma, pachymetry is considered medically necessary once per lifetime.
-See C. Limitations

-C. Limitations
+C. Not Medically Necessary